OSpyropoulos/USAHousing-Data-Driven-Real-Estate-Analysis/README.md

-# 🏠 USA Housing Listings Analysis
+# 🏠 USA Housing Analysis

 This project focuses on analyzing housing listings data from the United States, utilizing various data warehousing, mining, and visualization techniques to gain insights into housing trends.